bormaxi8080/starred/README.md

 - [darwishdev/sqlseeder](https://github.com/darwishdev/sqlseeder) -
 - [bjesus/pipet](https://github.com/bjesus/pipet) - Swiss-army tool for scraping and extracting data from online assets, made for hackers
 - [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login
-- [milvus-io/milvus](https://github.com/milvus-io/milvus) - Milvus is a high-performance, cloud-native vector database designed to scale vector search.
+- [milvus-io/milvus](https://github.com/milvus-io/milvus) - Milvus is a high-performance, cloud-native vector database built for scalable vector ANN search
 - [jm33-m0/emp3r0r](https://github.com/jm33-m0/emp3r0r) - Linux/Windows post-exploitation framework made by linux user
 - [clastix/kamaji](https://github.com/clastix/kamaji) - Kamaji is the Hosted Control Plane Manager for Kubernetes.
 - [usememos/memos](https://github.com/usememos/memos) - An open-source, lightweight note-taking solution.
 The pain-less way to create your meaningful notes.
 Your Notes, Your Way.